 - SSP 1.
-How much time do I have to respond to an Office action? - o If an Office action other than a notice of allowance or a final Office action is mailed, the Office action will set a shortened statutory period of two months.
-Extensions of time under the provisions of 37 CFR 1.136(a) are permitted, but will result in the application being taken out of the accelerated examination program.
-Failure to timely file a reply will result in abandonment of the application.
+How much time do I have to respond to an Office action? - o If an Office action other than a notice of allowance or a final Office action is mailed, the Office action will set a shortened statutory period of one-month or thirty-days, whichever is longer.
+No extensions of this shortened statutory period under 37 CFR §1.136(a) will be permitted.
+Failure to timely file a reply will result in abandonment of the application. - SSP 2.
+What happens if an applicant fails to respond within the one month shortened statutory period? - o Failure to timely file a reply will result in abandonment of the application.